 See also: An Itinerary for Driving the Prosecco Road Through Italy’s Beautiful Prosecco Hills

-- Budget Accommodation Tip: Casa Dolce Casa homestay
+Budget: Casa Dolce Casa homestay (pictured)

-- Midrange Accommodation Tip: Locazione turistica la Casetta
+Midrange: Locazione turistica la Casetta

-- Luxury Accommodation Tip: Hotel Canon d’Oro
+Luxury: Hotel Canon d’Oro

 Day 6: Treviso

 Even more off-beat is the Cimitero delle Barche in nearby Casier, where the remains of several wooden boats have been left to rot in the Sile River.
-Their hulls are a surprisingly pretty sight, overgrown with vegetation as they are, and serve as a refuge to several waterfowl, like coots and cormorants.
+Their hulls are a surprisingly pretty sight, overgrown with vegetation as they are, and serve as a refuge to several waterbirds, like coots and cormorants.

 See also: 9 Wonderful Things to See and Do in Treviso, Italy – A Guide to the Little Venice

-- Luxury Accommodation Tip: Camere Palazzo Bortolan
+Luxury: Camere Palazzo Bortolan (pictured)

 Day 7 and 8: Padua

-Padua is also a good base for exploring the Euganean Hills, which are full of hiking opportunities and tiny medieval villages, including Arqua Petrarca, final home and resting place of the poet Petrarch.
-Here, you can also the Villa Barbarigo Garden, which was voted the most beautiful garden in Italy.
+Padua is also a good base for exploring the Euganean Hills, which are full of really nice hiking opportunities and tiny medieval villages, including Arqua Petrarca, final home and resting place of the poet Petrarch.

 See also: The Best Things to Do in Padua, Italy – A Great One Day Itinerary